Keep the Probability: When Soft Labels Beat Binary Thresholds at Catching Degrading Agents¶

 Result 3: Market-level adverse selection¶

-Toxicity is a per-agent detector.
-Quality-gap and conditional-loss are selection metrics — they compare accepted vs rejected interactions across a quality mixture, so they're only well-posed at the market level, not per agent.
-There, the soft version reads a real adverse-selection signal while the binary version flattens to noise:
+Toxicity and uncertain_fraction are per-agent detectors.
+Quality-gap, conditional-loss, and spread are selection metrics — they compare accepted vs rejected interactions across a quality mixture, so they're only well-posed at the market level.
+The runner now reports all of them automatically.

 | metric | variant | br=0.05 | br=0.10 | br=0.20 | br=0.35 | br=0.50 |